nhooyr/flappybird/README.md

   speed, pipe gap size etc.
   - When the the 3 difficulty levels are reached and what attributes of the game they modify.
+- Giving them time to read the code, make adjustments, play and ask me questions in a free-form format.
 - Canvas being a more performant real world option for writing games due to its GPU acceleration.
 This demo was written purely for educational purposes on how HTML, CSS and JavaScript integrate.